iobis/manual/common_formatissues.md

 ![*Screenshot of how to use the OBIS coordinate converter*](images/coordinate_conversion.png){width=70%}

-Watch this video for a demonstration on use of this tool.
+Watch this video `r fontawesome::fa(name="youtube", fill="red")` for a demonstration on use of this tool.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/E_TkWIUcoJw"